Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Collect finished independent practice worksheet and check for understanding.

-- Use observations from guided and independent practice to identify students who will need additional support.
+- Use observations from guided and independent practice to identify students who will need additional support distinguishing between literal and nonliteral language.

 - Read sentences from the Idioms: A Figure of Speech worksheet aloud.

-- Ask students to turn and discuss with a partner before calling on a volunteer to explain what they think the idiom means.
+- Ask students to turn and discuss with a partner before calling on a volunteer to explain what they think the phrase means.

-- Call on students to rephrase the definition of idiom and explain their purpose in the English language.
+- Call on students to explain literal and nonliteral language and explain their purpose in the English language.